 If you would like to read how heartworms affect cats, please click here and visit our article in the PetMD health library.

 Heartworm disease is defined in three classes, varying in severity.
 Dogs with Class I heartworm disease are often asymptomatic, meaning they exhibit no visible symptoms, or may only exhibit minimal signs such as an occasional cough.
-Class II patients usually exhibit coughing and unusual intolerance to exercise.
+Signs of heartworms in Class II patients typically include coughing and unusual intolerance to exercise.
 The most severe cases, defined as Class III, may show symptoms of anemia, exercise intolerance, fainting spells, and -- in severely affected dogs, right-sided chronic heart failure.

 A physical examination may reveal further symptoms, especially in Class III cases.
 These include high blood pressure (hypertension), labored breathing, and extremely rapid heart beat (tachycardia).